-(b) Includes loans to financial institutions, states and political subdivisions, SPEs, nonprofits, personal investment companies and trusts, as well as loans to individuals and individual entities (predominantly Global Private Bank clients within AWM and J.P.
-Morgan Wealth Management within CCB).
-Refer to Note 14 for more information on SPEs.
+(b) Includes loans to SPEs, financial institutions, personal investment companies and trusts, individuals and individual entities (predominantly Global Private Bank clients within AWM and J.P.
+Morgan Wealth Management within CCB), states and political subdivisions, as well as loans to nonprofits.
+As of December 31, 2023, predominantly consisted of \$106.9 billion to individuals and individual entities, \$91.2 billion to SPEs, and \$87.5 billion to financial institutions, Refer to Note 14 for more information on SPEs.